stamen/media-harvesters/README.md

 Foursquare Harvesting
 =======================
+0. If you don't have one, go sign up for a Foursquare account and then [register the harvester application ](https://foursquare.com/developers/apps).
+Registering the application should generate a `Client Id` and `Client Secret` that you'll want to save in the `.env` file as:

+    ```bash
+    FOURSQUARE_CLIENT_ID=12412523erwty7654598 # key
+    FOURSQUARE_CLIENT_SECRET=12412523erwty7654598
+    ```
+0. The harvester is all setup to run against Foursquare.
+Change to the root harvester directory, the one with the `Makefile` in it.

-Harvesting the venues the first time (determining the existence of venues in each park) is the hard part.
-This should be re-run periodically to catch any new venues that appear. [more details needed here]
+0. Harvesting the venues the first time (determining the existence of venues in each park) is the hard part.

-To collect venues the first time:
+This should be re-run periodically to catch any new venues that appear (more to come later).
+To collect venues the first time run:

-Locally: `foreman run foursquare_venues`
+    ```bash
+    $ foreman run foursquare_venues
+    ```

-To update the checkin counts for already-harvested venues:
+0. To update the checkin counts for already-harvested venues run:

-Locally: `foreman run foursquare_update`
+    ```bash
+    $ foreman run foursquare_update
+    ```

+0. The app saves harvested photos to the table `foursquare_venues`

 Flickr Harvesting
 ===================
 0. If you don't have one, go sign up for a Flickr account and then [register the harvester application ](https://www.flickr.com/services/apps/create/apply/).
-Registering the application should generate a `Key` and `Secret` that you'll want save in the `.env` file as:
+Registering the application should generate a `Key` and `Secret` that you'll want to save in the `.env` file as:

     ```bash
     FLICKR_CLIENT_ID=12412523erwty7654598 # key